natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 1. Apache Airflow

 Airflow provides easy-to-use operators for both Glue and EMR Serverless Jobs.
-That's how running the job looks for EMR:
+Here's an example of how a EMR Serverless job can be run using Airflow:
 ```python
 from airflow.providers.amazon.aws.operators.emr import EmrServerlessStartJobOperator